precise4/vault/Triangle.of.Sadness.2022.1080p.UHD.BluRay.DD+.7.1.x264/readme.md

 ## Motovation

-Noticed that most encodes for this movie incorrectly crop by removing one line of pixels and base on the FHD BluRay
+Noticed that most encodes for this movie incorrectly crop by removing one line of pixels and are based on the FHD BluRay

 The FHD has 4 lines of dirty lines on the top and bottom while the 4k has none so it would be better to fill the border 1 pixel from non dirty lines to gain that extra line on the bottom or top